Ensembl/ensembl-website-help-and-docs/docs/about-ensembl/about-us/the-ensembl-project/roadmap.md

 Our new website is being delivered in three phases of development:

 1. The beta version of the website was delivered in 2022 and provides genome browsing, viewing attributes of key entities, search, BLAST, and help.
-2. Minimal Viable Product (MVP) provided provide equivalent functionality to the Ensembl Rapid Release site, including variation visualisations, homologies and support for all new genomes.
+2. Minimal Viable Product (MVP) provided equivalent functionality to the Ensembl Rapid Release site, including variation visualisations, homologies and support for all new genomes.
 The Ensembl Rapid Release site was [archived](https://rapid-archive.ensembl.org/index.html).
 3. New website functionality reaches that of the e116 site.

 ## Other infrastructure updates